 The U.S still does not mandate maternity leave, which leaves many women forced to take unpaid maternity leave when they have a child.
 Here is how I am planning on mitigating the “damage” of my unpaid maternity leave.

-As I am getting closer to giving birth, I am doing my best to prepare for when the baby comes and for when I will eventually have to go back to work postpartum.
+As I am getting closer to giving birth, I am doing my best to prepare for when the baby comes and when I will eventually have to go back to work postpartum.

-I do not get paid maternity leave, so money is and will be tight for the next few weeks as I save as much as I can and then survive without my paycheck.
-I am not totally sure how long of a maternity leave I will take (I am lucky enough to have a lot of flexibility for my work, and since I do work from home, I can technically go back to work a lot earlier than many moms.
+I do not get paid maternity leave, so money is tight for the next few weeks as I save as much as I can and then survive without my paycheck.
+I am not totally sure how long of maternity leave I will take (I am lucky enough to have a lot of flexibility for my work, and since I do work from home, I can technically go back to work a lot earlier than many moms.
 So a lot to be grateful for!)

-We were hoping to have a lot more money saved for this baby, but unfortunately that didn’t happen.
+We were hoping to have a lot more money saved for this baby, but unfortunately, that didn’t happen.

 Since this is my third kid, I did not need to buy any major baby purchases.
 I already have a stroller, crib, and car seat.
 So hurray for that!
-I also have a plethora of baby toys, cloth diapers, blankets, clothes, etc so my baby expenses will be very low.
+I also have a plethora of baby toys, cloth diapers, blankets, clothes, etc., so my baby expenses will be very low.